Prep Notebook: State skiing starts Thursday and basketball wraps up regular season

 5. Michaela Kenny, Aspen, 156

-On the girls side, the cumulative team scores going into Thursday could be misleading.
-Lake County has the potential to be dominant, depending on who skis.
-Defending state champion Rose Horning has won most of her Ski and Snowboard Club Vail races this year and is priming for U.S. Junior Nationals in March, but if a race at the CHSSL state meet fits into her peaking plan, her presence could shake things up.
-In the rankings, Battle Mountain sits comfortably in first and Eagle Valley is lurking in fourth.
+On the girl’s side, Lake County entered the meet with the potential to be dominant, depending on who showed up.
+Lake County’s defending state champion Rose Horning, who has won most of her Ski and Snowboard Club Vail races this year, is priming for U.S. Junior Nationals in March.
+Fortunately for the Panthers, Thursday’s skate race fit into her peaking plan, where she demonstrated her dominance with a 71-second victory over teammate Ella Bullock, who finished second.
+Sophia Bertonneau and Ella Hagen paired up behind the Lake County duo for third and fourth, and Sam Blair was the top Eagle Valley skier in eighth.

+Battle Mountain relied on its depth with Lindsey Whitton —ranked no. 1 in the girls skimeister standings — finishing in ninth and Addison Beuche and Haley McKenzie finishing 14th and 15th, respectively.

 |Summit